hanabi/hanabi.github.io/README.md

   * Cathy has a red 1 on slot 1 (in *Finesse Position*).
   * Alice clues Bob reds (as an *Out-of-Order Reverse Finesse*).
 The focus of the clue is the red 3 on slot 1.
   * Bob sees the red 1 on Cathy's *Finesse Position*, so he has to respect that it could be *Reverse Finesse*.
 Bob discards.
-  * Cathy blind plays red 1.
+  * Cathy blind-plays red 1.
   * Alice must now give a *Fix Clue* to Bob, or else red 3 will be misplayed as red 2.
   * Alice clues number 2 to Bob.
   * Bob plays red 2.